3 Ways a Manufacturer Might Be Responsible for Riding Lawnmower Accidents

 Milwaukee Product Liability Experts on Riding Mower Suits

 According to statistics from the U.S. Consumer Products Safety Commission, 75 people lose their lives in riding mower accidents annually, and approximately 20,000 more are injured.
-The dangers of these mowers are much more formidable than most realize.
+These mowers are much more dangerous than most realize.
 Mangled and severed limbs from rotating blades, paralysis or death by asphyxiation from being pinned under a mower, trauma from projectile parts or rocks, and serious (even fatal) burns are not uncommon.

 Often, particularly in back-over accidents, those involved blame themselves.
 However, the manufacturer of the mower usually shoulders an even greater responsibility.
 If you or a family member has been injured in a riding lawnmower accident, the Milwaukee personal injury attorneys of Warshafsky Law offer a free initial legal consultation to help you better understand your legal rights and options.